compujuckel/assettoserver-docs/docs/thebeginnersguide.md

    ```

 3. Save and close the file, then open the `entry_list.ini`.
-   For the first car, which should be the RUF that we want to drive, we will add a line below `RESTRICTOR=0`.
+   For the first car, which will be the RUF that we want to drive, we will add a line below `RESTRICTOR=0`.

    ```ini title="entry_list.ini"
    [CAR_0]